ariwbolton/ariwbolton/README.md

 ## Hi 👋

-My name is Ari, and I'm based in Berkeley, CA. I collaborate on GitHub, and host many of my publc projects here!
+My name is Ari, and I'm based in Berkeley, CA. I collaborate on GitHub, and host many of my public projects here!

 <details>
 <summary>🎲 Game Solvers</summary>